mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

-= 2.0.0 =
-* added multiple recipients
-* supports multisite

-= 2.0.1 =
-* fixed duplicate attachment error

-= 2.0.2 =
-* updated translations. removed duplicated directory.

-= 2.0.3 =
-* improved Javascript validation of duplicate addresses.
-* options are hidden from non-admin users, if they cannot access User List.
-* Tested with WordPress 4.7

-= 2.0.4 =
-* added Javascript file for translating options message

 = 2.0.5 =
 * improved multiple file uploads.
 * hide some admininstrative options when User List is not available.

+= 2.0.4 =
+* added Javascript file for translating options message.

 = Earlier versions =